 Writing Career and Relationships

 It was around this period of time that Hughes met the poet Vachel Lindsey who publicized his work.
 Up until this point, Hughes’ writing had only appeared in magazines.
-His first collection, The Weary Blues, appeared soon after in 1926.
+His first book, and collection, The Weary Blues, appeared soon after in 1926.
 This work won first prize in a literary magazine competition and supplied him with the scholarship he needed to continue his studies.
 It was followed by Fine Clothes to the Jew in 1927.

 Hughes enrolled in Lincoln University in Chester Country, Pennsylvania.
 It was known as a historically black university and he attended at the same time as the future Associate Justice of the Supreme Court, Thurgood Marshall.